 Document Proposed Solution(s)

 Based on the evaluation, present one or more possible solutions, but clearly recommend a single preferred solution.
 Include a high-level technical approach for the recommended path, covering relevant architectural considerations, system interactions, integration points, and known limitations.
+The documentation must clearly outline the pros, cons, and any high-level concessions or tradeoffs associated with the recommendation.
 The purpose is to present the rationale behind the recommendation—not to define every implementation detail. -

 Obtain Approval of Solution